dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     ```

 A record pattern with a single unnamed field and no trailing comma is ambiguous
-with a grouping pattern.
-In that case, it is treated as a grouping pattern.
-To
+with a parenthesized pattern.
+In that case, it is treated as a parenthesized
-write a record pattern that matches a single unnamed field, add a trailing
+pattern.
+To write a record pattern that matches a single unnamed field, add a
-comma, as you would with the corresponding record expression.
+trailing comma, as you would with the corresponding record expression.

 ### Extractor pattern